vollov/demo/README.md

 demo
 ====

-This is a demo repository for git practice
+This is a repository for programming demos

+builds:	software builds
+java:	java programming